DerivedFunction01/acct-cik/main/database_filter/document.md

 - Excise cross-category terminology for category-pure sentences.
 - Expands the limited scope of hard-coded keyword lists to indicate active usage, to a multi-phase filtering pipeline, while maintaining distinct derivative categories.

+### Current Status
+The first stage, filtering and categorization, is the hardest part: This part must be correct.
+For a firm to count as an active user, at least one "window" with a category (ir/fx/cp/eq/cr/gen) must make it downstream.

 ### Duplication + Excision
 When a sentence contains **multiple derivative categories** (e.g., "The company uses FX forwards and interest rate swaps"), the system: